CostaBru/BBSort/README.md

 # Disadvantages

-Because it has to do extra work before sorting, it performs worse than comparsion ``N logN`` sorting algorithms in case of small size arrays with item count less than ``30``.
+Because it has to do extra work before sorting, it performs worse than comparison ``N logN`` sorting algorithms in case of small size arrays with item count less than ``30``.

 # References